 These holidays occur on variable dates:

-- Eid al-Fitr: End of Ramadan - Eid al-Adha: Festival of Sacrifice overlapping meetings and receive several visitors at once.
+- Eid al-Fitr: End of Ramadan - Eid al-Adha: Festival of Sacrifice calendar.
+The calendar's 12 months each have 30 days or fewer, each day begin at sunset, and each week begins on Saturday.